Shola-Ayeotan/Customer-Propensity-to-Purchase/README.md

 # E-Commerce Purchase Propensity Modelling

 ## Background
 An early-stage e-commerce company, offering a wide range of products from daily essentials to high-end electronics.
 Despite a high volume of traffic, the conversion rate from browsing to purchasing remains low.
-To address this, the client aims to implement a targeted discount campaign but has limited funds.
-Therefore, they seek to predict the purchase probability of each user to optimize the allocation of discounts and coupons.
+We, therefore, sought  to predict the purchase probability of each platform user and implement a targeted discount strategy that moves them farther along the buyer journey.

 ## Primary Objective
 - Build a model that predicts the purchase propensity of each user, enabling targeted discount campaigns.